Desire

 Debut album.
 Nocturnal ride through synth wave.

-The first, Chromatics, was a struggling, lo-fi art-punk outfit formed by Adam Miller in 2001.
-Jewel joined them late, after four years, but before long they were follwing his creative vision of cinematic synth wave that felt like inhabiting '80s sci-fi films such as Blade Runner.
+The first, Chromatics, was initially a struggling art-punk outfit formed by Adam Miller in 2001.
+Jewel joined them four years later and before long he transformed their sound into the familiar cinematic synth wave we know today; a sonic throwback reminiscent of classic '80s sci-fi films such as Blade Runner and Escape From New York.

 "The label name was my idea.
 I’m fucking Italian!
 It’s weird seeing a non-Italian running a label called ‘Italians Do It Better."

 As the fruits of his labour ripened however, Jewel's desire for control and idiosyncratic methods pushed his closest partners away.
-First Simonetti, and then Chromatics, who broke up in 2021 due to frustrations with Jewel, who destroyed 25,000 copies of their album Dear Tommy and refused to release it.
+First Simonetti, and then Chromatics, who broke up in 2021 due to ongoing frustrations around their unreleased album Dear Tommy.
+They were deprived of potential income when Jewel reportedly destroyed 25,000 copies of the record after a near-death experience.

-His painstaking perfectionism elevated his bands to success, and influenced mainstream artists such as The Weeknd and Dua Lipa to incorporate synths, but also led to the downfall of two of his projects.
-Class Candy have been inactive since 2008.
+His painstaking perfectionism elevated his bands to success, influenced mainstream artists such as The Weeknd and Dua Lipa to incorporate synths into their work, but also sank two of his projects.
+Glass Candy are inactive since 2008.
 Desire, however, remain standing tall, evolving their sound with film noir influences and complex synth-pop arrangements.
-Despite his flaws, Jewel will be remembered as an undeniably talented musician who refused to take no for an answer.
+Despite his flaws, Jewel will be remembered as an undeniably talented musician who, perhaps, obstructed his own progress by refusing to loosen the reins.

 Skills